 Referring to the tradition of brodersinger and lider-makher (authors and song peddlers), Jacques Grober writes songs about our lives: psychoanalysis, homeless people, Perestroïka, Middle-East… And sometimes with music from today as hip-hop, in order for Yiddish songs to be fully contemporary.
 Winner of the Korman prize in 2006 for his poetic work, Jacques Grober passed away on March 26th 2006 from a serious illness.
-The Foundation of French Judaism pays him a tribute with the publication of this CD, 7th volume in the collection Patrimoines musicaux des Juifs de France, which presents a large overview of his songs, accompanied by the best musicians from the French Yiddish stage of the last 20 years.
+The Foundation of French Judaism pays him tribute with the publication of this CD, the 7th volume in the collection Patrimoines musicaux des Juifs de France.
+It presents a large overview of his songs, accompanied by the best musicians from the French Yiddish stage of the last 20 years.

 This work of music homage and reconstruction is combined with a study on Yiddish songs in France, since 1880, in its different genres: theatre, Yiddish cabarets, cafés, choirs, the record industry and live shows since the 1970’s.
 Between Hassidic inspiration, klezmer music, Yiddish swing and rap, this great CD represents a big breath of fresh air.

 Information (+33) 6 1 45 82 20 52 ; firstname.lastname@example.org